-When a person is not going through a flare-up, switching to a high-fiber diet can help with their Crohn’s disease.
-This diet promotes digestive regularity and good health.
+When a person is not going through a flare-up, switching to a high fiber diet may help with Crohn’s disease.
+This diet promotes digestive regularity, gut microbiome diversity, and good health.

 There is no single food or food group that doctors link with every instance of Crohn’s disease.
-Different people may have different foods that might irritate the gut and contribute to inflammation.
+Different foods might irritate the gut and contribute to inflammation in different people.

-Doctors will often recommend that people with Crohn’s disease keep a food journal of everything they eat and in what amounts.
-A person will be encouraged to list the symptoms — if any — they experience after eating certain foods.
+Doctors often recommend that people with Crohn’s disease keep a food journal of everything they eat and in what amounts.
+A person can list the symptoms — if any — they experience after eating certain foods.

 Additional considerations and diet tips for a person with Crohn’s include:

-Crohn’s flare-ups can make a person need to change their diet to include low-fiber options.
-But this is only a temporary approach to take until the flare-up has passed.
+Crohn’s flare-ups can make a person need to change their diet to include low fiber options.
+But this is only a temporary approach until the flare has passed.

-A person can identify individual dietary triggers that may worsen Crohn’s symptoms and work with their doctor or nutritionist to develop a healthful eating plan.
+A person can identify individual dietary triggers that may worsen Crohn’s symptoms and work with their doctor or nutritionist, if one is available to them, to develop a healthful eating plan.